-The High Performance Computing group, led by Simon McIntosh-Smith, is part of the Department of Computer Science at the University of Bristol.
+The High Performance Computing group, led by Dr Tom Deakin, is part of the School of Computer Science at the University of Bristol.

 Our research focuses on the application of heterogeneous and many-core computing to solve large-scale scientific problems.
-Related research problems we are addressing include: performance portability across many-core devices; advanced computer architectures and simulation; and fault tolerance software techniques for resiliency at scale.
+Related research problems we are addressing include: performance portability across many-core devices and advanced computer architectures and simulation.

-The group maintains an experimental cluster of some of the fastest and most exotic GPUs and accelerators in the world - see the web page for information on our ‘Zoo’.
+The group collaborates closely with the Bristol Centre for Supercomputing, the home of the UK’s AIRR Isambard-AI.
+The group also maintains an experimental cluster of some of the fastest and most exotic GPUs and accelerators in the world.

 In 2017, led by Simon McIntosh-Smith, the GW4 Alliance, along partners Cray Inc. and the Met Office were awarded £3m by EPSRC to deliver a new production Tier 2 HPC system for UK-based researchers.
 The ‘Isambard’ system will explore multiple advanced computer architectures, including 64-bit ARM, and will focus on exploring the performance of the UK’s most used HPC codes.